jameswweis/delphi/README.md

 If you want to run on your own data, you should first download and structure a database as described in the manuscript.
 Datasets can be downloaded from [Lens.org](https://www.lens.org) and structured in your preferred database (for example, using [Neo4j](https://neo4j.com), with instructions available [here](https://neo4j.com/neo4j-graph-database/)), and then the feature matrix can be calculated and extracted using your database's query language (e.g. [Cypher](https://neo4j.com/developer/cypher/) for Neo4j).

-Then, to build the visualization application, first ensure your data file is correctly referenced, then install the dependencies and serve:
+Then, to build the visualization application, first ensure your data can be accessed correctly (e.g. using the credentials in `firebase.js`), then install the dependencies and serve:
 ```
 npm run install
 npm run dev